Madras, Oregon: History

 Madras was incorporated as a city in 1911.
-An Army Air Corps base was built nearby during World War II.
+An Army Air Corps base, Madras Army Air Field, was built nearby during World War II.
 This airfield now serves as the Madras Municipal Airport.
 Homesteads approximately 5 mi north of the city on Agency Plains were based on dryland wheat.

 GMO incident

 In 2003, a Scotts Company large field trial of GMO bentgrass near Madras resulted in pollen spreading the transgene, which is Roundup-resistant, over an area of 310 km2.

 Because the grower could not remove all genetically engineered plants, the U.S. Department of Agriculture fined the grower $500,000 for non-compliance with regulations in 2007.

 2017 solar eclipse

-The centerline of the path of totality of the Solar eclipse of August 21, 2017, ran through the center of Madras.
+The centerline of the path of totality of the solar eclipse of August 21, 2017, ran through the center of Madras.
 Because the city is located in a high desert environment and has consistently clear skies in August, it was considered a prime eclipse viewing location.
 All of the hotel and motel rooms in the area had been reserved for several years.
 The town had prepared for an influx of about 100,000 visitors for the eclipse.